ngless-toolkit/ngless/docs/sources/faq.md

     ngless --export-cwl=wrapper.cwl my-script.ngl

-The automatically generate `wrapper.cwl` can now be used as a CWL tool within a larger pipeline.
+The automatically generated `wrapper.cwl` file can now be used as a CWL tool within a larger pipeline.
+See more in the [CWL page](cwl.html).

 ## How does ngless interact with job schedulers and HPC clusters?